 Recipients of accepted proposals may receive full travel grants (transportation, accommodation, registration and meals) to attend the CVPR conference, tutorials and workshops.
 The review process is single-blind and immigration letters will be provided.

 Researchers or practitioners based in developing regions are strongly encouraged to apply.

 Travel grants and US Visa: Keeping in mind how time-consuming the Visa processes can be, we expect to announce decisions for applicants that do not have a US Visa around mid-April.
 This will hopefully allow enough time for the visa process to finish on time.
-Please note that travel grant recipients will be subject to a background check and travel arrangements will not be booked unless this process is successfully completed.

 The submission deadline for the Call for Challenges is March 25th, 2019.

 Please note that, while there’s a wider range of work under the social good umbrella, we are particularly interested in works applied to and challenges coming from developing regions.

 The paper submission deadline is March 31st, 2019.